How to Start an LLC in Mississippi | 2023 Guide

 • Pass-Through Taxation: The pass-through structure will make the company not pay twice the tax.
 Most start-ups and entrepreneurs in Mississippi apply for an LLC because of this structure.
 Pass-through taxation refers to how income and losses from an LLC (Limited Liability Company) are passed through to its members (owners) for tax purposes rather than being taxed at the business entity level.
 This means the LLC does not pay federal income taxes; the members’ profits and losses are allocated based on their interests.
 Each member then reports their share of the LLC’s income or losses on their personal tax returns and pays taxes at their individual tax rates.

-• Ownership Flexibility: If you need sole and primary control over your company’s operations, a sole proprietorship or an Mississippi in State will allow you to do so.
+• Ownership Flexibility: If you need sole and primary control over your company’s operations, a sole proprietorship will allow you to do so.
 If you apply for an LLC in Mississippi with flexibility, you will have default rules set by law and need an operating agreement.

 • Personal Liability Protection: Personal Liability Protection protects your business from damage, debts, or legal obligations.
 In personal liability protection, the company’s profits and earnings will stay as is even if your company is about to be sued.
 This protection of having an LLC in Mississippi can also be extended to the company’s properties and assets.
 Many start-up companies will benefit from this since most are starting to build a company.
 Even if liability exists, the LLC in Mississippi will protect its assets.